-It is not the case that, upon receipt of a charterer's order to proceed to a particular port or place, an owner is obliged instantly to obey it (even if the order is lawful).
-Rather, the law affords the master a reasonable period of time within which to consider and evaluate matters and make up their mind (see by way of analogy The Houda [1994] 2 Lloyd's Rep 541).
+The master is therefore afforded a reasonable period of time within which to make up his mind.
 That is not to say, however, that the master is under any duty to check the safety of the nominated port or place before proceeding to it.
-On the contrary, Morris LJ in The Stork [1955] 1 Lloyd's Rep 349 considered that the master was entitled to assume that the charterer had complied with its contractual duty to nominate only a prospectively safe port or place.
+On the contrary, Morris LJ in the STORK [1955] 1 Lloyd's Rep 349 considered that the master was entitled to assume that the charterer had complied with its contractual duty to nominate only a prospectively safe port or place.